Kendall Marshall: Milwaukee Bucks (2014–2015)

 On July 20, 2014, Marshall was claimed off waivers by the Milwaukee Bucks.
 On January 17, 2015, he was ruled out for the rest of the 2014–15 season after suffering a torn anterior cruciate ligament (ACL) in his right knee on January 15.

 On February 19, 2015, Marshall was traded back to the Phoenix Suns in a three-team deal that also involved the Philadelphia 76ers.
 He was subsequently waived by the Suns two days later alongside John Salmons.

 Philadelphia 76ers (2015–2016)

 On September 9, 2015, Marshall signed with the Philadelphia 76ers.
 On November 11, he was assigned to the Delaware 87ers in order to rehab his torn ACL.
 On December 4, he was recalled by the 76ers.
 He made his debut for the 76ers on December 11, recording 5 points and 6 assists as a starter in a loss to the Detroit Pistons.

-On August 26, 2016, Marshall was traded to the Utah Jazz in exchange for Tibor Pleiß, two 2017 second-round draft picks and cash considerations.
+On August 26, 2016, Marshall was traded to the Utah Jazz in exchange for Tibor Pleiss, two 2017 second-round draft picks and cash considerations.
 He was immediately waived by the Jazz upon being acquired.